If you’re thinking about how to drive business growth using external agencies or professional expertise can be a game changer.

 1. Understand what the problem REALLY is

-The message here is, don?t commission a lead generation campaign for example, if your recent lead generation campaigns have failed.
+The message here is don’t commission a lead generation campaign if your recent lead generation campaigns have failed.

-Because it?s probably not the agency?s fault, it?s far more likely to be a problem with your targeting, brand image or lack of a clear, compelling message.
+Keeping trying the same thing and expecting different results won’t get you anywhere.
+It may not be the implementation of the campaigns at fault, it’s more likely to be a problem with your targeting, brand image or lack of a clear, compelling message.

 2. Always bring the conversation back to ROI